JialeSo/415GeospatialProject/README.md

 ---

-## **Deployment**

-This project is simple to set up and run locally with minimal prerequisites.
-It uses modern web technologies and geospatial tools to deliver interactive insights.

-### **Prerequisites**

-Before you begin, ensure the following are installed on your system:

-- [Node.js](https://nodejs.org) (v16 or higher recommended)
-- [npm](https://www.npmjs.com/) (included with Node.js)

----

 ## **Getting Started**

-Click here to view our Shiny Application:
+Click here to learn more about the project: https://is415-streetsurfers-g2.netlify.app/ Click here to view our Shiny Application:  https://streetsurfers.shinyapps.io/StreetSurfers/

 ---